deeplearning4j/deeplearning4j/ADRs/0015 - Unified Resource Manager.md

 the caches and downloads available and allow them to delete or update specific resources.

-For existing datasets we will use the old sources but have a common abstraction for knowing which dataset we want to download.
+For existing datasets we  use the old sources but have a common abstraction for knowing which dataset we want to download.

 Another problem is file verification.